hmorchid/ada-project-analytixxperts2023/index.md

 #### What about Average Ratings ?

-The other metric we chose to evaluate performance is the average rating of a movie.
-The following chart shows the distribution of the different average ratings accros the films :
+The other metric we chose to evaluate performance with is the average rating of a movie.
+The following chart shows the distribution of the different average ratings across the films :

 <iframe src="assets/distrib_rating.html" width="750px" height="500px" frameborder="0" position="relative">Genre plot</iframe>

-As we did for the box office revenue we will conduct some first analysis to try to see if there is a correlation between ethnic and gender diversity and the film’s average rating.
+As we did for the box office revenue we conducted some first analysis to try to see if there is a correlation between ethnic and gender diversity and the film’s average rating.
 We summarized our results in the following table :

 | | Pearson correlation | Linear regression |